yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

     {
         "action": "call",
-        "url": "redirect_uri of an *Upstream Authorization Server*", }
+        "url": "redirect_uri of an OAuth Client, including response parameters", }

 *Client App* MUST handle any other response (2xx with other content-types / 3xx / 4xx / 5xx) as a failure and terminate the flow.